• Skip to primary navigation

 To get rid of pests without aggressive chemicals is not that easy.
 Still, I would rather wash off some pests from the homegrown produce than eat harmful chemicals.
 Here are a few natural ways to deal with indoor pests on plants.

 • Check plants regularly.
-You want to prevent plants from getting insects in first place.
+You want to prevent plants from getting insects in the first place.

 • If you find an aphid or a fruit fly or any other pest, try to get rid of it simply by squeezing it with a finger.
-If there is only one or two and this is done regularly, it often gets rid of them completely.
+Usually, there is only one or two of them, and by checking regularly you can get rid of them completely.

 Trouble-shooting in an Indoor Edible Window Garden

-If you absolutely have to bring a plant in, wash it and replace, if possible, all the soil -or at least the top layer of the soil- with new soil.
+If you absolutely have to bring a plant in, wash it and replace, if possible, all the soil – or at least the top layer of the soil – with new bug-free soil.

-We find that doing this earlier in the fall is better.
-It seems that insects try to hide in plants when weather gets cooler and they feel winter coming.
-By bringing in the plant before the weather changes, you can avoid to bring in unwanted insects.
+We find that bringing in plants earlier in the fall is better.
+It seems that insects try to hide in plants when the weather gets cooler, and they feel winter coming.
+By bringing in the plant before the weather changes, you can avoid bringing in unwanted insects.

 Slow growth